Automated File Sorting

 Do I need an internet connection for automated file sorting?

 Not necessarily.
-Sortio offers an offline mode that processes files entirely on your local device without requiring internet connectivity.
-This is particularly useful for sensitive documents where you want to ensure data never leaves your computer.
+Sortio offers a local mode (via Ollama) that processes files on your own device without requiring internet connectivity.
+This is particularly useful for sensitive documents where you want to keep file contents off any cloud service.

 How does AI-powered sorting differ from rule-based sorting?